 Press release: Electric MX machine competes

-Yamaha Europe, KNMV, Dohms Projecten and Spike join forces
+Yamaha Motor Europe, KNMV, Dohms Projecten and SPIKE

-The first electric motocross bike, EMX bike, that can compete with the current generation of 250cc dirt bikes.
-The prototype should be ready by the end of this year.
-The bike is a joint development project of Dohms Projects and Spike, supported by Yamaha Europe N.V. and the KNMV.
+It will be the first electric motocross bike that can compete with the current generation of 250cc dirt bikes and the prototype will be ready by the end of this year.
+The development of this motorcycle is a joint development of SPIKE Technologies and Dohms Projecten, supported by Yamaha Motor Europe N.V. and the KNMV.

-The new EMX is increasingly taking shape on the drawing board of startup Spike in Helmond.
-An electric motor is being built into an existing Yamaha YZ250F chassis.
-"I am convinced that the electric motorcycle we build will soon be faster than the current generation of dirt bikes," says Bas Verkaik of Spike.
-“The big advantage of an electric motor is that the torque is much higher.
-This gives it more pulling power.
-You can drive a faster lap with it. ”
+The new EMX machine is slowly becoming a reality on the drawing board of startup SPIKE in Helmond.
+An electric drive is being built into an existing Yamaha YZ250F chassis.
+"I am convinced that the electric motorcycle we build will soon be faster than the current generation of dirt bikes," says Bas Verkaik of SPIKE.
+“The higher torque of the electric motor is a big advantage and enables much higher traction on the circuit”.

 More details wil be announced in the

 Dohms Projecten B.V.